Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

 - Core validator AST analysis now inspects call expressions to flag `strategy.*` usage in indicators, recognise plotting/drawing activity for PS014 guardrails, and enforce library restrictions without relying on regex fallbacks.
 - Core validator AST analysis now inspects member expressions so strategy namespace usage in indicators is flagged even when no call expression is present, ensuring parity with the legacy scanner.
 - Core validator AST analysis now inspects index expressions so negative history references on series data trigger PS024 errors without the legacy line scanner.
+- A Monaco worker harness now exercises the AST-backed validator in a simulated worker environment, translating semantic output and syntax errors into Monaco-compatible markers for upcoming editor integration work.

 ### Near-Term TODOs